-Those undertaking the ISP: Advanced (Postgraduate Certificate) are typically: Students wishing to enhance their career prospects, or: students focussing on particular aspects of their professional development
+Those undertaking the ISP: Advanced (Professional Certificate) are typically: Students wishing to enhance their career prospects, or: students focussing on particular aspects of their professional development.

 - Enable students to develop sophisticated and assured technique and musical development appropriate for entrance into the profession.